 Our homes are where we spend most of our time, whether sleeping or working from home.
 Our house’s indoor air quality is essential because allergens can harm your health.
-Our Trahan’s Heating & Air Conditioning team wants to ensure you have top-notch indoor air quality.
+Our Trahan’s Heating & Cooling team wants to ensure you have top-notch indoor air quality.
 We want to show you four ways to reduce your home allergens and why indoor air quality (IAQ) testing is important.

 Primary Sources of Indoor Allergens

 Before we begin talking about ways to reduce your home allergens, it is crucial to know where these allergens come from.
 It is better to know where they are coming from to control them.
 Here are the primary sources of allergens:

 - Damp areas

 There can be many surface allergens in your home that can become air-borne allergens when disturbed.